nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-[Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; a basic set of search targets in the form of annotations like the anatomical location of the source for a human tissue sample; taxonomic data describing subjects and sample source organisms; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions of research ownership and responsibility).
+[Level 1](#level-1) (which introduces models for core experimental resources like samples and subjects; a basic set of search targets in the form of annotations like the anatomical location of the source for a human tissue sample; taxonomic data describing sample source organisms and study subjects; and basic support for arranging experimental resources into sub-collections based on a hierarchy of projects, studies or other similar subdivisions of research ownership and responsibility).